All Episodes

 Hillary Clinton never should have gotten the nomination in 2016.

-If the law were applied to her the way it would be applied to all of you, we, the people, she would have been in huge massive trouble, legal trouble, jeopardy, and would not have been and probably and she should have been charged.
+If the law were applied to her the way it would be applied to all of you, we, the people, she would have been in huge, massive trouble, legal trouble, jeopardy, and would not have been able, and probably and she should have been charged because the evidence is overwhelming, it is incontrovertible, and it is all there for everybody to see.

-Want to talk about that?
+I want to talk about that.

 How do you not talk about a phony Clinton bought and paid for dossier?

-Want to talk about money and financial shenanigans funneled through a law firm to an op research firm, to an former MI6 agent, but I thought foreign nationals weren't supposed to impact our elections.
+I want to talk about money and financial shenanigans funneled through a law firm to an op research firm, to an former MI6 agent, but I thought foreign nationals weren't supposed to impact our elections.

-And then if they'll leak to the American public to steal an election by influencing them with outright lies, nothing ever verified or corroborated.
+Then Russian lies are produced against Trump, and then if they'll leak to the American public to steal an election by influencing them with outright lies, nothing ever verified or corroborated.

-The same documents, bulk of the FISA application warrants were that bought and paid for unverified, uncorroborated dossier.
+The same documents, bulk of the FISA application warrants, were that bought and paid for, unverified, uncorroborated dossier.

 It's about do we have a two-tier justice system under the law?